-Since 1969, the BFA Film Production program at UBC has provided courses and workshops for students who have become industry leaders, screening their work at internationally-recognized film festivals including Cannes, Berlinale, SXSW, Sundance, Toronto, IDFA and Hot Docs
+Since 1969, the BFA Film Production program at UBC has provided courses and workshops for students who have become industry leaders, screening their work at internationally-recognized film festivals including Cannes, Berlinale, SXSW, Sundance, TIFF, IDFA and Hot Docs

 The Film Production program has two accreditation streams: the Bachelor of Fine Arts (BFA) and a Diploma in Film Production.
 BFA Film Production students go through four years of concentrated studies compared to three years in the Diploma stream.

 Students will learn theory and techniques of motion picture production with options to study more deeply in areas of documentary filmmaking, alternative cinema, screenwriting and producing.
 Additionally, students are expected to work collaboratively and create their own short films in their final year.

 The department will have production equipment and post-production platforms available for our students, however, accepted students should have their own consumer-level camera and computer with an editing platform.